BAJRANG-BAJIYA/BAJRANG-BAJIYA/README.md

 In short ,Tech enthusiast with passion for web development.

 - 🔭 I’m currently working with Deltra Soft Technologies.
-- 🌱 I’m currently learning Full Stack Web Development.
+- 🌱 I’m currently learning back-end Development.
 - 👯 I’m looking to collaborate with other developers in the community.
 - 🤔 I’m looking for help with Backend development.
 - 💬 Ask me about Front end technologies and Frameworks.